 If orifice hole appears damaged or it is suspected to have been redrilled, check orifice hole with a numbered drill bit of correct size.
 Never redrill an orifice.
 A burr-free and squarely aligned orifice hole is essential for proper flame characteristics.

-6. Replace orifice with correct size, if required by Table 20.
-Use only factory-supplied orifices.
-See EXAMPLE 1.
+Replace original orifice with correct size, if required by Table 13 or Table 14 depending on furnace gas input rate.
+Use only factory-supplied orifices, see EXAMPLE 1.